apache/fury-site/docs/specification/xlang_implementation_guide.md

 after concrete generic substitution, including nullability.
 Calls, operators, casts, null assertions, constants, constructor-body assignment, and matching names without element identity are not proof.
-A declaration initializer on a non-ignored final field is unsupported because the decoded value cannot own that slot.
+A declaration initializer on a included final field is unsupported because the decoded value cannot own that slot.
 There is no post-construction final write, reflection, or fallback.

 Mutable fields connected to selected constructor parameters are initialized once through the same exact identity flow.
 Remaining mutable fields require an